 This report is part of WP3, "IoT Platform, Wearables & Sensors".
 The objective of WP3 is to integrate and amend existing IoT enabled devices and wearables, including a suitable architecture and middleware platform.
 The focus of this report is on the capabilities and integration of both IoT enabled devices and wearables.
 In the original MONICA DoA this deliverable is supposed to report on the activity in Task 3.4, "IoT Enabled Wearables".
-However, we have decided to include Task 3.5, "IoT enabled devices" as well in this deliverable because in our opinion it is an omission in the original DoA.
+However, we have decided to include Task 3.5, "IoT enabled devices" in this deliverable because in our opinion it is an omission in the original DoA.
 The first part of this deliverable concerns the wearables, the second part of this deliverable discusses the IoT enabled devices.

-The most important aspect or capability of the wearables is their locatability.
-Depending on the type of (radio) technology and hardware features on both the wearable and the RF reader, several ranging techniques exist to determine distances.
-These include, signal strength (RSSI), Angle of Arrival (AoA) and Time (difference) of Arrival (TdOA).
-The estimated distances using one of these techniques is used to estimate a location either using lateration or proximity.
+The most important aspect or capability of the wearables is their tracking capability.
+Depending on the type of (radio) technology and hardware features on both the wearable and the RF reader, several ranging techniques exist to determine terrain coverage.
+These include Received Signal Strength Indication (RSSI), Angle of Arrival (AoA) and Time (difference) of Arrival (TDoA).
+The estimated distances using one of these techniques is used to estimate a location either using triangulation or proximity.
 The former uses distances to calculate an intersection that corresponds with a location, the latter simply uses a proximity measure to determine a very rough location.

-There are three different types of wearables:
+There are five different types of wearables employed in MONICA demonstrations: